ben-pr-p/broadcast/README.md

 # broadcast
 ![alt tag](http://i.imgur.com/Qa2Civs.png)

+### Bernie Groups Come Here ###
-If you're a Bernie group, go here: http://wiki.4berniesanders.com/index.php/Broadcast
+If you're a Bernie group, and want to join the Bernie Slack Broadcast, go here: http://wiki.4berniesanders.com/index.php/Broadcast

+#### Setting It Up For Yourself ####
-To use, throw it on Heroku with the MongoLab addon.
+To set up broadcast for your own network of slacks, throw it on Heroku with the MongoLab addon.

-Add teams by typing into Slack
+Adding requires an Incoming Webook and Outgoing Webhook for each team, and that the Outgoing Webhook is triggered on `broadcast:`

+After it's installed and running on Heroku, and the outgoing webhook is pointed to the proper place, type into Slack:
 ```
 broadcast: --addteam {
   "domain": "<team domain>",